dusty-nv/jetson-inference/README.md

 ### Installing NVcaffe on the Host

 [NVcaffe](https://github.com/nvidia/caffe/tree/caffe-0.15) is the NVIDIA branch of Caffe with optimizations for GPU.
 NVcaffe requires cuDNN and is used by DIGITS for training DNNs.
-To install it, clone the NVcaffe-0.15 repo from GitHub and compile from source.
-Use the NVcaffe-0.15 branch like below.
+To install it, clone the NVcaffe repo from GitHub, and compile from source, using the caffe-0.15 branch.

 > **note**: for this tutorial, NVcaffe is only required on the host (for training).
 During inferencing phase TensorRT is used on the Jetson and doesn't require caffe.